heymarkwetzel/ux-portfolio/projects/closerlook.md

 - Rollout

 ### Executive approval
-I had been meeting with the Director of UX throughout the design process.
+I had been meeting with the Director of UX throughout the design process, but we needed to meet with executive leadership before rolling out the new tool.
+I gave an overview of the problem and methodology, and then showed two things:
+1. How to build a custom page with an array of symbols.
+2. How to, with one selection, drop an entire Template onto an art board.

+Both were well received, but the latter elicited the following response...

 > “I feel like this is the Christmas morning I’ve been waiting for for five years.”
 Ryan Mason, Chief Creative Officer.
 May 04, 2016.
 After Sandra (Director of UX) and I gave him our presentation of the Wireframe Tool in Sketch.

 ### Rollout

 Use it on projects.
 Train WEM Authors and other designers on how it functions.
 Sketch was pretty new then, so Symbols were not widely known.
 No one is ever going to read this.
 We even started to use the "Templates" level on some home pages.